PressCrew/buddypress-links/src/readme.txt

 == Installation ==

+* BuddyPress Links 0.9.4 requires WordPress 4.0 or higher with BuddyPress 2.0 or higher installed.
 * BuddyPress Links 0.9.x requires WordPress 3.6 or higher with BuddyPress 1.8 or higher installed.
 * BuddyPress Links 0.8.x requires WordPress 3.5 or higher with BuddyPress 1.6 or higher installed.
 * BuddyPress Links 0.7.x requires WordPress 3.4 or higher with BuddyPress 1.6 or higher installed.